Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a

 - DreamPress Pro — $71.95 per month

-VPS plans and dedicated servers start at $13.75 and $149 per month, respectively.
+Furthermore, VPS plans and dedicated servers start at $10 and $149 per month, respectively if you’re looking for something more advanced.

 #3 – HostGator Review — Best Web Hosting Service For Scaling on a Budget

 HostGator is another well-known name in the web hosting industry.
 It’s a popular choice for new websites and small businesses.

 This award-winning web host has 24/7 phone and live chat support, a 99.9% uptime promise, and a 45-day money-back guarantee.

 HostGator offers shared hosting plans, VPS hosting, WordPress hosting, and dedicated servers.
-But the cloud hosting services provided by HostGator are arguably the brand’s biggest standout.
+But their cloud hosting services are arguably the brand’s biggest standout.

-Compared to the shared plans, HostGator Cloud is up to two times faster and four times more scalable.
-With just one click, you can ramp up your resources on-demand without any downtime, reboots, or data migrations.
+HostGator Cloud is up to two times faster and four times more scalable than its shared hosting plans.
+And with just one click, you can ramp up your resources on-demand without any downtime, reboots, or data migrations.

-HostGator is a good option for small but growing sites that want a hosting service that can scale with them.
+HostGator is a smart option for small but growing sites that want a hosting service that can scale with them.

 - Hatchling Cloud — Starting at $4.95 per month